jonleverrier/yam-server-configurator/README.md

 ## yam_secure.sh

 When you are finished with setup, you can logout and login as your new sudo user.
-To run the script, you will need to `su` before running it.
+To run the script, you will need to `su <user>` before running it.
 Type the following to load the script:

 ```
-/bin/bash yam_secure.sh
+sudo /bin/bash yam_secure.sh
 ```
 You will then be prompted to choose from the following options:
 1. Setup sudo user